-Whereas the attainment and maintenance of cumulative noise exposure levels consistent with public health and welfare needs is heavily dependent upon rapid realization of quieter aircraft-both jet air carrier fleets and business jets-the task group recommends an accelerated program of Federal regulation of aircraft noise, incorporating the following elements:
+Whereas the attainment and maintenance of cumulative noise exposure levels consistent with public health and welfare needs (as envisioned in Recommendation #1 above) is heavily dependent upon rapid realization of quieter aircraft-both jet air carrier fleets and business jets-the task group further recommends an accelerated program of Federal regulation of aircraft noise, incorporating the following elements:

-- 1. Noise certification standards and regulations for all aircraft categories for which standards do not now exist.
+- Noise certification standards and regulations for all aircraft categories for which standards do not now exist.
 No further type certificates should be issued until noise standards applicable thereto have been promulgated. - 2.
-No new noise certification standards to be set which do not require noise emission characteristics to be substantially equal to or less than those of aircraft in compliance with the present FAR Part 36 values.
-(Reference is specifically to civil supersonic transport aircraft.) - A regulation to be promulgated establishing requirements for the purchase of currently provided noise attenuation hardware for production installation in new units of existing types, for any aircraft units which will be operated into U.S. airports. - 4.
-A retrofit rule or equivalent incentive rule offering greater flexibility such as (an improved version of) the Fleet Noise Level (FNL) concept. - 5.
-Noise regulations applicable to aircraft in service, covering both air carrier and private jet aircraft, and providing a selection of safe noise abatement takeoff, approach and landing procedures, from which airport proprietors may select (with FAA concurrence) according to local patterns of noisesensitive land uses. - 6.
+To avoid prolonging the time before the airport noise problem can be resolved, new aircraft types permitted to enter service should be consistently quieter than (or at least as quiet as) similar aircraft types of the same generation.
+That is, no regressive standards or special exemptions should be allowed for (noisier) aircraft based on technology arguments.
+The members of Task Group 1 discussed the current supersonic transports (Concorde and TU 144) and specifically recommended that these aircraft not be permitted to enter service in the U.S. unless standards equivalent to the present FAR 36 values are met, the existence of an aircport noise regulation notwithstanding. - A regulation to be promulgated establishing requirements for the purchase of currently provided noise attenuation hardware for production installation in new units of existing types, for any aircraft units which will be operated into U.S. airports.

+- 4. A retrofit rule or equivalent incentive rule offering greater flexibility such as (an improved version of) the Fleet Noise Level (FNL) concept. - 5.
+Noise regulations applicable to aircraft in service, covering both air carrier and private jet aircraft, and providing a selection of safe noise abatement takeoff, approach and landing procedures, from which airport proprietors may select (with FAA approval) according to local patterns of noise-sensitive land uses. - 6.
 Incorporation of quantitative goals and timetables in all noise regulations affecting aircraft design and production indicating intended stepwise reductions, providing advance notice to designers, manufacturers and purchasers of aircraft as to the government's intent.
 Such stepwise goals are expected to motivate more rapid development of quieter technology and to aid purchasing decisions by airlines.